 As the Italians are highly creative people, of course, there is a legend related to Tiramisù’s origin.
-It is a bit raunchy; hopefully, you are an adult reading this post to yourself while any kids in the premises are happily and undisturbedly playing videogames.
+It is a bit raunchy; hopefully, you are an adult reading this post to yourself while any kids on the premises are happily and undisturbedly playing video games.

 About two centuries ago, in the city of Treviso, not far from Venice, a brothel madam started to offer an alcohol-containing desert to the establishment’s guests.
 The purpose of the cake was to help the customers replenish their powers before they’d leave the pleasure house and return to their wives.

 In Treviso dialect, the name the madam chose for her aphrodisiac was “Tireme su”.
 This phrase later became the one Italian word that the entire global population is fluent in – Tiramisù.